German Embassy Tehran Closed: How Iranian Visa Applicants Apply via Yerevan in 2026

 - Translations must be done by a translator certified by the Iranian Ministry of Justice

-- Police Clearance Certificate (Su-ye Pishineh) must be no older than three months at the time of the appointment — time this carefully
+- Police Clearance Certificate (Su-ye Pishineh) is typically valid for only one to three months — time this carefully

 If your invitation letter was originally issued referencing the Tehran embassy, your German employer needs to reissue it specifically referencing the Yerevan post.
 Armenian border controls and German consular systems may both flag a mismatch.